Godoy0722/ops_csv_importexport/README.md

 >  - Leading/trailing spaces are automatically trimmed
 >  - Empty values are ignored
 >  - Categories will be created if they don't exist

+> **References File**
+> The `references` field in the issues CSV can contain the path to a TXT file with article references:
+>  - The file must be in TXT format
+>  - The file must be located in the same directory as the CSV file
+>  - Each reference should be on a separate line or separated by a blank line
+>  - The content of the file will be imported as the publication's citations
+>
+> Example references.txt content:
+> ```
+> Smith, J. (2023).
+"The Impact of Technology on Modern Publishing", Journal of Academic Publishing, 45(2), 123-145.
+>
+> Johnson, M., & Williams, K. (2022).
+Digital Transformation in Scholarly Communication.
+Academic Press.
+>
+> Brown, A. et al. (2021).
+"Open Access and the Future of Research Dissemination", International Journal of Scholarly Research, 12(4), 567-589.
+> ```

 #### Preprints CSV Example